This free, 3-hour CE course will empower surgical providers to directly impact the opioid epidemic by learning best-practice care strategies.

 Module 1: The Role of Acute Care Prescribing in the Opioid Epidemic

-- Describe the role of acute care prescribing in the current United States opioid epidemic
+- Describe the role of acute care prescribing in the current U.S. opioid epidemic.

-- List the three components to perioperative care coordination
+- List the three key components of perioperative care coordination.

 - Identify two areas of improvement for your patients care coordination.